 Driving distances in Barbados

-With 34 kilometers (21 miles) in length & up to 23 km (14 mi) in width, the island’s total square miles cover an area of 432 km2 (167 sq mi).
+Don’t underestimate how big Barbados is in square miles, with 34 kilometres (21 miles) in length & up to 23 km (14 mi) in width.
+This small island total square miles cover an area of 432 km2 (167 sq mi).

-This also depends on how fast you drive and how many times you get lost!
+It also depends on how fast you drive and how many times you get lost!